fede-vaccaro/HedgeDB/README.md

 It will attempt to create the db in `/tmp/db`.
 It will delete the directory at the next start.

-From the example you can also understand the basic DB operators.
+From the example, you can also understand the basic DB operators.

+_You might need to run the example with `sudo`_

 ## Benchmarks